PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the three adjacent Split/Conv/Concat helpers together: record every production position and order, their exact accepted branch topology and mutation surfaces, overlap or exclusivity with `passes/split_channelwise_layout.py`, and sequential match signatures on the same five short representatives.
-Do not implement before this shared characterization is complete.
+2. Implement the already-audited exact two-branch `_optimize_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains` root as the next independent immutable indexed plan.
+Preserve its two production positions and order relative to the all-output and bridge roots.
-3. Select the smallest non-overlapping semantic root from that audit.
-Define its branch-closure, Split/Concat axis, Conv input/output layout, constant, public-boundary, graph-order, and terminal-adapter invariants before adding an indexed plan.
+3. Before mutation, prove its Split/Concat axes, one Conv branch and one direct branch, Conv input/output layout, constants, complete branch closure, public boundaries, graph order, and terminal inverse adapter.
 Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
+Leave the direct bridge root for the following independent checkpoint.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have